marthoc/kuna/README.md

 ## Caveats

-This component has only been tested with a Maximus Smart Light.
+This integration has only been tested with a Maximus Smart Light.
 Testing and feedback by users with other (and multiple!)
 Kuna devices would be much appreciated!

-This custom component retrieves data from the same private API used by the Kuna mobile app, as Kuna does not offer a public API.
+This custom integration retrieves data from the same private API used by the Kuna mobile app, as Kuna does not offer a public API.
 Be gentle to the API and use at your own risk!

 ## TODO

 - Support streaming from Kuna's websockets streaming endpoint in Home Assistant frontend.
-- Support new streams component